advaitpaliwal/reminisc/README.md

 You can now interact with the assistant by entering your messages in the Streamlit app.
 The assistant will generate responses based on the stored memories and the current conversation context.

+## API Documentation

+For detailed information about the available API routes and their usage, please refer to the [documentation](reminisc/api/README.md).

 ## Configuration

 You can modify the configuration settings in the `reminisc/config/config.py` file.
 The available settings include: